francozanardi/pictex/docs/getting_started.md

 numpy_array_rgba = image.to_numpy(rgba=True)
 ```

-Now that you understand the basics, dive into the specific styling guides to see everything `pictex` can do!
+Now that you understand the basics, dive into the specific styling guides to see everything `PicTex` can do!